theo-armour/2025/blog/2025-09-02-homespun-journalism.md

 * Emotive or sensational phrasing
 * Or even boring

-And all of these writing issues that we abhor in normally published writing are acceptable, perhaps even welcome.
+All of these writing issues that we abhor in normally published writing are acceptable, perhaps even welcome.

-They give us authentic voices, unfiltered by literary convention or editorial polish.
+They give us authentic voices, un-neutered by literary convention or editorial polish.

 ## Importance of Homespun Writing